 cost per recipe: $8.06

 Heat the oven to 350°F. While the oven is heating, heat the butter in a 12-inch skillet over medium heat.
-Add the onion and cook until tender-crisp, stirring occasionally.
+Add the onion and cook until tender-crisp.

-Stir the broccoli in the skillet and cook until tender-crisp, stirring occasionally.
+Stir the broccoli in the skillet and cook until tender-crisp.
 Stir in the milk, soup, cheese sauce and rice.
 Cook and stir until the cheese sauce is melted.
+Season with salt and pepper.
 Pour the broccoli mixture into an 11x8x2-inch baking dish.

-Bake for 30 minutes or until the mixture is hot and bubbling.
+Bake for 30 minutes or until the mixture is hot.

 I tried this for the first time this Thanksgiving and it was a huge hit!!
 I stuck with the recipe this time except for using Campbell's Cheese instead of cheez whiz.
 My kids even wanted more today so I'm making it but adding chicken chunks and mushrooms.
 Yum!
 This was so easy to make.

 Instead of chez whiz, I added a packet of Velveeta cheese sauce to the Campbell’s Cream of Chicken soup, a sprinkle of garlic powder, and a splash of white wine.
 Added a topping of a combination of Italian bread crumbs, Panko crumbs, dotted with butter before baking.
 Amazingly creamy and delicious!
 No leftovers unfortunately.